coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iii-operation/setting-up-payment-and-stake-keys.md

 {% hint style="danger" %}
 :fire: **Critical Backup Advice:** Make redundant copies of your **payment and staking keys** on offline USB keys or other offline data backups.
 Have a recovery plan in case of corrupted or lost keys.
 {% endhint %}

+{% hint style="info" %}
+Named after the English mathematician and writer Ada Lovelace, the sub-unit of ADA is the Lovelace.
+1 ADA is comprised of 1,000,000 Lovelace.
+{% endhint %}